An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Queries

-Note that alternative $o $ is weakly undominated iff $ §CUT§^{≻,o}(φ) = ∅ $, iff $ |§CUT§^{≻,o}(φ)| = 0 $; therefore, \pb{$≻$-cut counting} and \pb{$≻$-cut extraction} are at least as hard as \pb{weakly undominated check}, they are therefore \PSPACE-hard for $ §1-CP⋫∧§ $.
-For acyclic CP-nets, and more generally for cuc-acyclic §CP§\ theories, $ ≻ $ is the irreflexive part of $ ≽ $, thus \pb{$≻$-cut extraction} is equivalent to \pb{$≽$-cut extraction} and is easy.
-Finally, \pb{$≻$-cut counting} is tractable for LP-trees: given some $ o $, when going down some LP-tree $ ψ $ in the branch that corresponds to $ o $, it is possible, at each node $ N $ encountered, labelled with $ T $, to count the number of $ t' $ in $ \dom T $ such that $ t > o[t'] $ (according to the preference rule $ β:≥^β $ at $ N $ such that $ o ⊨ β $), and to multiply this number by the sizes of the domains of the attributes that have not been encountered yet; adding these sums of products along the branch will give the number of alternatives $ o $ such that $ o' ≻_ψ o $.
+Finally, \pb{$≻$-cut extraction}, \pb{$≽$-cut extraction} and \pb{$≻$-cut counting} are tractable for LP-trees: for LP-tree $ φ $, given $ o $, in order to find some $ o' $ such that $ o' ≻_φ o $ (resp. $ o' ≽_φ o $), it is possible to traverse the tree, starting at the root, guided by the values assigned by $ o $, until reaching a node where the value(s) assigned by $ o $ for the attributes at that node is/are strictly dominated (resp. dominated) by other values at that node.
+Also, when going down $ φ $ in the branch that corresponds to $ o $, it is possible, at each node $ N $ encountered, labelled with $ T $, to count the number of $ t' $ in $ \dom T $ such that $ t > o[t'] $ (according to the preference rule $ β:≥^β $ at $ N $ such that $ o ⊨ β $), and to multiply this number by the sizes of the domains of the attributes that have not been encountered yet; adding these sums of products along the branch will give the number of alternatives $ o $ such that $ o' ≻_φ o $.